BlackLight54/self-evaluated-policies/README.md

 "An interpreter for a language similar or identical to its own implementation language is called meta-interpreter (MI).
 An interpreter that can interpret itself is called meta-circular."

 ### Why is Prolog especially well suited for meta-interpretation
- - "First and most importantly, Prolog programs can be naturally represented as Prolog terms and are easily inspected and manipulated using built-in mechanisms";"Prolog is a *homoiconic* language.
-Other homoiconic lanugages: Lisp, machine language, etc."
+ - "First and most importantly, Prolog programs can be naturally represented as Prolog terms and are easily inspected and manipulated using built-in mechanisms"; "Prolog is a *homoiconic* language.
+Other homoiconic languages: Lisp, machine language, etc."

- - "Second, Prolog's implicit computation strategy and all-solutions predicates can be used in interpreters, allowing for concise specifications.";"Other languages with this property: Tcl, PostScript "
+ - "Second, Prolog's implicit computation strategy and all-solutions predicates can be used in interpreters, allowing for concise specifications."; "Other languages with this property: Tcl, PostScript "

  - "Third, variables from the object-level (the program to be interpreted) can be treated as variables on the meta-level (the interpreter); therefore, an interpreter can delegate handling of the interpreted program's binding environment to the underlying Prolog engine."; i.e."Prolog is a very simple language; only construct: Head <- Body

- "The aligment of these specific features is unique to Prolog." \[1\]
+ "The alignment of these specific features is unique to Prolog." \[1\]

- ### Defintions
+ ### Definitions
  - object-level: the level of the program being interpreted
  - meta-level: the level of the meta-interpreter
  - meta-circular: a meta-interpreter that can interpret its own source code
- - abosorbtion: a meta-interpreter uses an implicit language feature
+ - absorption: a meta-interpreter uses an implicit language feature
- - reification: a meta-interpreter makes a language feature explcit, observable
+ - reification: a meta-interpreter makes a language feature explicit, observable
  - meta-call: when a goal is dynamically invoked: `Goal. call(Goal).`.
 This is available in Prolog out of the box.
- - reflection and introspection: a programs ability to examine itself, available in many other languages, e.g. Java.
-In Prolog, the main tool for introspeciton among others, which is also a meta-call: `clause(Goal, Body)`
+ - reflection and introspection: a program's ability to examine itself, available in many other languages, e.g. Java.
+In Prolog, the main tool for introspection among others, which is also a meta-call: `clause(Goal, Body)`

 ### clause/2
 True if Head can be unified with a clause head and Body with the corresponding clause body. \[[SWIPL docs](https://www.swi-prolog.org/pldoc/doc_for?object=clause/2)\]